AriFordsham/GHCWiki/status/oct10.md

 - Simon M did a lot of work on the runtime system.
 In particular he substantially improved the way that thunks are handled in a concurrent programs.  **Simon: a little more info?**

-- Simon M designed and implmented a new API for asynchronous exceptions.  **Simon: describe**
+- Simon M designed and implemented a new API for asynchronous exceptions.  **Simon: describe**

 We are fortunate to have a growing team of people willing to roll up their